tinode/chat/README.md

 ## User Agent and Presence Notifications

-A user is reported online when one or more of user's sessions are attached to the `me` topic.
+A user is reported as being online when one or more of user's sessions are attached to the `me` topic.
 Client-side software identifies itself to the server using `ua` (user agent) field of the `{login}` message.
-The user agent string is published in `{meta}` and `{pres}` messages in the following way:
+The _user agent_ is published in `{meta}` and `{pres}` messages in the following way:

- * When user's first session attaches to `me`, the user agent from that session is broadcast in the `{pres what="on"}` message
+ * When user's first session attaches to `me`, the _user agent_ from that session is broadcast in the `{pres what="on" ua="..."}` message.
- * When multiple user sessions are attached to `me`, the user agent of the session where the most recent action has happened is reported in `{pres what="ua"}`; the 'action' in this context means any message sent by the client.
-To avoid potentially excessive traffic, user agent changes are broadcast no more often than once a minute.
+ * When multiple user sessions are attached to `me`, the _user agent_ of the session where the most recent action has happened is reported in `{pres what="ua" ua="..."}`; the 'action' in this context means any message sent by the client.
+To avoid potentially excessive traffic, user agent changes are broadcast no more frequently than once a minute.
- * When user's last session detaches from `me`, the user agent from that session is recorded together with the timestamp; the user agent is broadcast the `{pres what="off"}` message and subsequently reported as the last online timestamp and user agent.
+ * When user's last session detaches from `me`, the _user agent_ from that session is recorded together with the timestamp; the user agent is broadcast in the `{pres what="off"  ua="..."}` message and subsequently reported as the last online timestamp and user agent.

+An empty `ua=""` _user agent_ is not reported.
+I.e. if user attaches to `me` with non-empry _user agent_ then does so with an empty one, the change is not reported.
+An empty _user agent_ may be disallowed in the future.